KiindaLiinda/google-sps-portfolio/README.md

   - If the tutorial panel does not open or display the walkthrough contents, try refreshing the page.

 Then follow the on-screen instructions to set up your repo.

+This project will include my personal portfolio, which will be created during the first few weeks of Google SPS.